Quasa

 Comparing Identity Management and Access Management

-We briefly touched on this above, but when exploring and explaining IAM, it’s important to distinguish between identity management and access management since they’re grouped together.
+We briefly touched on this above, but when exploring IAM it is important to distinguish between identity management and access management since they are often grouped together.

-An Explanation of Identity and Access ManagementAccess management is the authentication of these identities once they’re created.
-Access management occurs as an identity asks for access to a certain resource, and then decisions are made as to whether or not that access is granted.
+An Explanation of Identity and Access ManagementAccess management involves authenticating these identities once they are created.
+Access management occurs when an identity requests access to a certain resource, after which decisions are made about whether that access is granted.

 Thank you!